The Apple Card provides rewards boosts for Apple purchases, insightful app, and no fees whatsoever, making it an intriguing choice for Apple fans.

 The card has a 1.5x rewards rate, which means you can earn around $375 a year in cash.
 The first year, Discover will double that, which means in the first 12 months of using your card you could rack up $750 in rewards.

-Based on our research of this card, we believe its strengths lie in the fact that you get a 3-percent bonus for making Apple purchases and that it integrates all the features of a budgeting app into the Apple Card app, including how much interest you’d pay if you carried a balance for a certain amount of time.
+The card’s strengths lie in the fact that you get a 3% bonus for making Apple purchases and that it integrates all the features of a budgeting app into the app, including how much interest you’d pay if you carried a balance for a certain amount of time.

 We also think the card’s lack of fees is a huge plus if you have a habit of making late payments.
 Most cards have late fees between $35 and $39, so even avoiding three late fees could save you more than $100 a year in fees.

-The downside to the card is that, at the time of publishing, it did not have an upfront bonus.
-Also, the 2-percent rewards you get on Apple Pay purchases sounds great but the data we looked at indicates not that many people use Apple Pay for purchases at retail locations.
+The downside to the card is that it did not have an upfront bonus.
+Also, the 2% rewards you get on Apple Pay purchases sounds great but the data indicates that not many people use Apple Pay for purchases at retail locations.

-In conclusion, we think this card is best for someone who spends more than the average person on Apple purchases.
-For example, if you run a small business and you make frequent Apple computer and phone purchases, this card may have a special appeal to you because of the 3-percent rewards rate on Apple purchases.
+For example, if you run a small business and you make frequent Apple computer and phone purchases, this card may have a special appeal to you because of the 3% rewards rate.

-If you don’t spend a considerable amount of money each year at Apple online and in-person locations, we’d suggest trying other cash cards that have reasonable interest rates and provide more cash back per year.
+If you don’t spend a considerable amount of money each year at Apple, we suggest looking into other rewards cards that have reasonable interest rates and provide more cash back per year.